Who We Are

-- Share scientometric analysis that includes AiS unique Africa-centric metrics with our community in and outside Africa.
+- Share scientometric analysis that includes AiS's unique Africa-centric metrics with our community in and outside Africa.

-- Increase visibility of scientific research of Africa-based universities and institutes.
+- Increase the visibility of scientific research of Africa-based universities and institutes.

-- improve strategies for the support of scientific research in Africa by local and international governments, non-for-profit organisations, pharmaceutical companies and private investors.
+- improve strategies for the support of scientific research in Africa by local and international governments, not-for-profit organisations, pharmaceutical companies and private investors.